Jack-Gledhill/imago/README.md

 ### Admin bypass

 Administrators can be allowed to bypass compression with a number of options.
 You can allow them to bypass this by setting the can_bypass option to `yes`.
 If this is done, you can also choose whether or not admins need to pass a specific header in their request to bypass compression.
-If compression is not bypassed for admins by default then they need to pass a `Compression-Bypass` header with any True content (something other than an empty string).
+If compression is not bypassed for admins by default then they need to pass a header - set in the config file - with any True content (something other than an empty string).

 ## Example ShareX Configuration

 At first, configuring ShareX may not seem like a simple task.
 So here's an example for you:

+### Image or file uploads

 Field | Value
 ----- | -----